randlabs/walgo-vault/README.md

 ## Vault

-Accounts can create a Vault and store their ALGOs their and receive participation rewards.
-They can mint wALGOs up to the balance of the ALGOs in the Vault and withdraw the ALGOs at any time keeping ALGO balance above the amount of wALGOs minted.
+Accounts can create a Vault and store their algos there and receive participation rewards for them.
+Users can mint wALGOs up to the balance of algos they keep in the Vault and withdraw them at any time keeping algo balance above or equal to the amount of wALGOs minted.
+Vault creation can cost a fixed amount in algos which must be paid in optIn operation.
+Mint and Burn operations can require to pay a percent of the amount minting and burning.

 ### Global Variables

-* A (Admin): admin of the Application
+* A Byte[] (Admin): admin of the Application
-* GS (GlobalStatus): 1 if the Application is enabled and 0 if it is not
+* GS Int (GlobalStatus): 1 if the Application is enabled and 0 if it is not
-* MA (MintAccount): account storing the wALGOs.
+* MA Byte[] (MintAccount): account storing the wALGOs.
 This account must give access to the Application to send the wALGOs to the Vault owner accounts
-* MF (MintFee): fee paid in ALGOs for each mintwALGOs operation
+* MF Int (MintFee): fee paid in ALGOs for each mintwALGOs operation
-* BF (BurnFee): fee paid in ALGOs on each burnwALGO operation
+* BF Int (BurnFee): fee paid in ALGOs on each burnwALGO operation
-* CF (CreationFee): fee paid in ALGOs on each burnwALGO operation
+* CF Int (CreationFee): fee paid in ALGOs on each burnwALGO operation
+* ASA Int (ASA ID): id of wALGO token
+* VP Byte[] (Vault Prefix): first part of the vault.teal program.
+In the middle is placed the user account address.
+* VS Byte[] (Vault Suffix): last part of the vault.teal program.
+In the middle is placed the user account address.

 ### Local Account Variables